EternalMelody/PythonFinalProject/README.md

 This project aims to demonstrate live visualization of audio recording.
 Audio I/O is handled by PyAudio.
-GUI is developed using Tkinter
+GUI is developed using Tkinter or PyQt

 Plotting options:
 * matplotlib http://matplotlib.org/